Homeowners Insurance? HO3? Dwelling Fire? I’m So Confused! Are you confused by the multitude of different types of insurance policies […]

 Independent agency means that we can quote with several different “A” rated carriers.
 Our clients are not confined to only one carrier from which to choose.
 We write policies with over 40 different carriers which enables us to select the perfect coverage needed at the most competitive rates.

 There are a few ways you can file a claim.

 - You can call the carrier directly.
 If you need their number, you can find it on our Policy & Claims Management page.
 Additionally, on each carrier’s website there may be an online option for you to submit your claim.
 You can access that through the Policy & Claims Management page as well.

-We offer a full line of personal and business insurance.
-Please visit our Services page to see our many offerings.
+We offer a full line of personal and business insurance such as home, renters, dwelling/fire, auto, umbrella, flood, life, and business/commercial.
+Please visit our Services page to learn more about our many offerings.

 A percentage deductible means that if (or when) you file a claim you would have to pay 1% or 2% of the total Dwelling “A” coverage (e.g. Dwelling coverage is $325,000.00 with a 1% deductible.
 The insured’s deductible would be $3,250.00).
 In contract, if the insured had an actual dollar amount for their deductible, they would just pay the dollar amount (e.g. Dwelling coverage is $325,000.00 with a deductible amount of $2500.
 The insured’s deductible would be $2,500.00).

 If you are held legally responsible for an accident (in or out of your home) that results in bodily injury or property damage, you would be covered by the personal liability portion of your homeowners insurance.
 Medical bills, legal fees, and other expenses, as well as coverage for accidental damage to another’s property that is your fault, would all fall under your personal liability coverage if a guest is injured on your property.